 While modern information technology changes rapidly, modern information technology security moves at a pace that can seem almost impossible to keep up with.
 Before a major new piece of software or hardware is even released to the public, hackers around the world are experimenting with how to bypass its security – sometimes for malicious purposes, often times as a means of detecting and patching vulnerabilities before they become an issue.
 In the classroom, the pace of change is even more acutely felt because curriculums for teaching IT security have to be developed, instructors hired – and by the time all of that’s accomplished, the nature of the game might have changed.
-Enter into this trying-to-keep-up classroom the Hacker in Residence, who curates some of the classes in NYU Tandon (formerly NYU Polytechnic) School of Engineering‘s department of Information Systems and Internet Security.
+Enter into this trying-to-keep-up classroom the Hacker in Residence, who curates some of the classes in the NYU Tandon School of Engineering‘s Offensive Security, Incident Response, and Internet Security Lab (OSIRIS).
 The Hacker in Residence gives students at the School of Engineering (SoE) access to experts from the computer security profession.
 Those experts then bring in other experts in the field to teach classes, design challenges, and expose students to the day-to-day reality of what is happening in the IT security field, both from a technological as well as public policy standpoint.
 This gives students in the program unparalleled direct access to in-the-trenches security professionals.

 From 2008-2012, Dan Guido was an adjunct faculty member at NYU Tandon.
 In 2012, he became its founding Hacker in Residence.
 A former SoE student himself, and co-founder with Alexander Sotirov of a computer security firm called Trail of Bits, Dan saw that students needed access to professionals on the ground, and that being in New York afforded a unique opportunity to provide that.
 The community of information security experts is small, and most of those experts are centered in Washington, DC, with smaller enclaves located primarily in New York, Boston, and San Francisco.
 “Originally, New York had like eight or ten security experts,” says Guido, and everyone knew (and still knows) everyone else.
 This small group has since grown substantially, but it still only numbers around a hundred or so by Guido’s estimates.
 These experts would periodically come together and pass the time by doing things like figuring out how to forge EV certificates – one of the most crucial ways of authenticating a website is what it says it is – thus exposing a major security risk that can be patched.
 It occurred to Guido that exposure to this circle of minds would greatly benefit students.